Trade or Sell

 certification level which will be due for renewal three years from the date printed on the

 .
 It is the certificate holder’s responsibility to submit documentation to the IMSA

-International office for renewal utilizing “Educational Units” including TARP points and Personal
+International office for renewal utilizing “Educational Units” including CECs and Personal

 Log/Diaries.
 All required documentation and the appropriate fees shall be sent in

 .
 For individuals with an expiration date on their certificate(s), if the

 certification is not renewed by the expiration date, the certification will lapse.
 The lapsed

 certificate holder will have one (1) year after the expiration date to reinstate their certification by

 documenting sixteen (16) hours of training through 2.2A or 2.2B.
 If the certification is not